Please fill out this scholarship by the indicated deadline and return to the College of Missions Administrative Assistant.

 I think the College of Missions will provide a great opportunity for students to get connected with one another and with the issues going on around the world.
 This will be a great place for any student to hear from the Lord on how he or she can make an impact globally.

 The College of Missions offers one major: Intercultural Studies and Languages (ICS).
-Contained within this major are nine tracks:
+Contained within this major are six tracks:

 - Business as Mission